Nathaniel-Stevenson/sec-public-company-bankruptcy-analysis/README.md

 <img width="752" height="452" alt="image" src="https://github.com/user-attachments/assets/abff2774-b32b-428a-8104-e29be912889b" />

-Total assets, total liabilities by year and by court/state -New York is 80% of all assets, 85% of all liabilities
+Total assets, total liabilities by year and by court/state -Top 5 states compose 98% of total assets AND 98% of total liabilities -New York alone composes the majority of total assets and liabilities in bankruptcy filings.
+New York has about 80% of all assets and about 85% of all liabilities
+-Top 5 of assets is 98%
+-There is a long tail

 <img width="752" height="452" alt="image" src="https://github.com/user-attachments/assets/2ea8341a-87f1-4ce0-a13c-d8fa3bea0c30" />